nick-botticelli/LumberjackNotes/documentation/Inception.md

 - People that are used to taking notes.

 **Key Insights**
 - Organization is important.
 - Customization would be welcomed

 **Representative Quotes**

-“I like when apps let you organize notes per class”
+- “I like when apps let you organize notes per class”

-“I would like nice colors and easy ways to color-divide my notes”
+- “I would like nice colors and easy ways to color-divide my notes”

 **Assessment: Must have / Nice to have / Don't care**
 - The ability to interact with the actual notes is important
 - Color coding would be nice to implement

 ### Interview 3:

-**Summary:** friend, 22 years old, very organized student, likes taking notes on his ipad, wants the app to be engineering friendly(recognize mathematical equations, graphs, charts, etc.)
+**Summary:** Friend, 22 years old, very organized student, likes taking notes on his ipad, wants the app to be engineering friendly(recognize mathematical equations, graphs, charts, etc.)

 **Interviewer:** Kyle Austria\
 **Interviewee:** Radley Rel\
 **When:** February 10, 2021\
 **Consumer Segments:**
 - Engineering Students
 - Organized People